 1. If you do not have a clear sense of boundaries for your neighborhood, ask people and see if any consensus emerges.
 If not, draw a boundary arbitrarily and start work.
 If you learn later that others are offended because they were omitted, or that you actually have a common issue with another group, you can expand your boundaries.
 Try to stay within the same school district.

 In rural areas, you may not have a name for your neighborhood, but if there's any old historic place name, start using it.
 Or if you can easily fabricate one based on the name of your local mountain peak or stream, do so.
 But in rural neighborhoods, it isn't essential.

 2. Investigate whether an existing group will serve the purpose if you can expand it so all members of the family are invited.
 Sometimes there's a farm or hunting group, and only the men tend to be invited.
 Or the women might have a social club.
 And the children already may be involved in 4-H or maybe scouting.

 If the existing group isn't enthusiastic about allowing everyone to come in under their tent, you can always form an auxiliary group, such as "XYZ Club Friends."
 But then you need to be inclusive, if there are households in your geography that weren't part of the original group.
 It's just that tagging onto an existing group can make an easy start.

 3. If there is a need to socialize that's readily apparent, give that plenty of space in your meetings.
 Food and talk are important to rural families.
 In fact, if you do nothing but socialize for awhile, that's fine in rural neighborhoods.

-4. Build loyalty to a rural way of life, and to what is best in your particular community, among children and youth.
-You think they will stay, but chances are good that unless both the jobs and the social scene offer good prospects, they will not stick around.
+4. Build loyalty to a rural way of life, and to the things that are great in your particular community, among children and youth.
+You think they will stay, but chances are good that unless both the self-employment income or jobs, plus the social scene, offer good prospects, they will not stick around.
 Our favorite way of figuring out what will appeal to these age groups is to break down and ask them!